ccnmtl/compiled3/content/articles/drupal-to-wordpress.md

 City.

-The project is a working collaboration between the Yiddish Studies Program, Columbia University Libraries, faculty partners.
+The project is a working collaboration between the Yiddish Studies Program, Columbia University Libraries and faculty partners.
 [Dr. Agi Legutko](https://germanic.columbia.edu/content/agnieszka-legutko),
 Lecturer in Yiddish in the Department of Germanic Studies, has overseen undergraduate and graduate students in building the collection, connecting